MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility

 \section{MetaUrban Simulator}

-MetaUrban is a compositional simulation platform that can generate infinite training and evaluation environments for Embodied AI in urban spaces.
-Figure~\ref{fig:procedural_generation} depicts the procedural generation pipeline.
-MetaUrban uses a structured description script to create urban scenes.
-Based on the provided information about street blocks, sidewalks, objects, agents, and more, it starts with the street block map, then plans the ground layout by dividing different function zones, then places static objects, and finally populates dynamic agents.
+MetaUrban is a compositional simulation platform that can generate infinite training and evaluation environments for AI-driven urban micromobility.
+We propose a procedural generation pipeline, as the basis of MetaUrban, for constructing infinite interactive scenes with different specifications.
+As shown in Figure~\ref{fig:procedural_generation}, MetaUrban uses a structured description script to create urban scenes.
+Based on the script information about street blocks, sidewalks, objects, agents, and more, it starts with the street block map, then plans the ground layout by dividing different function zones, then places static objects, and finally populates dynamic agents.

-This section highlights three key designs in the MetaUrban simulator to support exhibiting three unique characteristics of urban spaces -- diverse layouts, particular object distribution, and complex dynamics.
-Section~\ref{sec:layout_generation} introduces \textbf{Hierarchical Layout Generation}, which can infinitely generate diverse layouts with different functional zone divisions and object locations that are critical for the \textit{generalizability} of agents.
-Section~\ref{sec:assets_retrival} introduces \textbf{Scalable Object Retrieval}, which harnesses worldwide urban scene data to obtain real-world object distributions in different places, and then builds large-scale, high-quality static objects set with VLM-enabled open-vocabulary searching.
-It is useful for training agents \textit{specialized} for urban scenes.
+This section highlights three key designs in the MetaUrban simulator to support exhibiting three unique characteristics of urban spaces respectively -- complex scenes (with large scales and multifarious terrains), diverse obstacles, and vibrant dynamics.
+Section~\ref{sec:layout_generation} introduces \textbf{Hierarchical Layout Generation}, which can infinitely generate diverse layouts with different functional zone divisions, object locations, and terrains that are essential for the \textit{generalizability} to scene diversity of agents.
+Section~\ref{sec:assets_retrival} introduces \textbf{Scalable Obstacle Retrieval}, which harnesses worldwide urban scene data to obtain real-world object distributions in different places, and then builds large-scale, high-quality static objects set with VLM-enabled open-vocabulary searching.
+It is crucial for further enhancing the \textit{generalizability} to obstacle diversity of agents.
 Section~\ref{sec:co_inhabitant_populating} introduces \textbf{Cohabitant Populating}, in which we leverage the advancements in digital humans to enrich the appearances, movements, and trajectories of pedestrians and vulnerable road users, as well as incorporate other agents to form a vivid cohabiting environment.
-It is critical for improving the \textit{social conformity} and \textit{safety} of the mobile agents.
+It is critical for improving the \textit{safety} of the mobile agents.